CoreOS, etcd, systemd and Fleet in 5 minutes

 6) Unit files and systemd

-systemd is an init system that provides features for starting, stopping and managing processes. systemd is run through Unit files that reside in /etc/systemd/system, that have the extension .service.
+systemd is an init system that provides features for starting, stopping and managing processes. systemd is run through Unit files that reside in /etc/systemd/system

 You can view the systemd guide for more details.